El Paso Property Tax Protest ARB Tax Savings over $49 MM in 2024

 Percent That Resulted in A Reduction

 With the stringent rules in place, taxpayers found it harder to win their formal appeals.
-The ARB sided with taxpayers 58% of the time, which is below the 70% statewide average.
-Single family homes managed to win 72% of their cases, which is also below the Texas average of 75%.
-The widest margin was for commercial and business properties, which won a reduction 43% of the time, compared to the typical rate of 59% seen across Texas.
-It should be noted that El Paso County has some of the highest percentages of lawsuits filed, which is the only remedy to a lost ARB hearing.
+The ARB sided with taxpayers 61% of the time, which was the most seen in the county’s history.
+Family homes managed to win 75% of their cases, which bested the Texas average of 68%.
+The widest margin was for commercial and business properties, which won a reduction 49% of the time, compared to the typical rate of 63% seen across Texas.
+It should be noted that El Paso County has some of the highest percentages of lawsuits filed, which is the only remedy to a lost formal hearing.

 Value Reduction From Written ARB DeterminationsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.